 Latest French star

 Other young players to have moved to the Bundesliga after previously being with French clubs include Bayern Munich’s Kingsley Coman, Borussia Dortmund’s Dan-Axel Zagadou, RB Leipzig’s Jean-Kevin Augustin, Schalke’s Amine Harit and Mainz midfielder Jean-Philippe Gbamin.
-Stuttgart defender Benjamin Pavard, also only 22, has become a full France international since joining from Lille two years ago.
+Stuttgart defender Benjamin Pavard, also only 22, has became a full France international since joining from Lille two years ago and won the World Cup in the summer.

 Diallo suggests the trend will continue because French-based players know they can improve their game in Germany since they will be looked after both on and off the pitch.
 “All the French players are aware of the standard in the Bundesliga,” he told Goal.
 “Playing there, I’ve realised that it’s better than I thought.
 There’s a very, very good level and that’s obviously attractive.
 When you’re working with professional people who work well, it’s obvious.”